There's something for all ages at our new Splash Pad and best of all it's free!

 A. The Splash Pad is in the middle of Aotea Lagoon, on the No. 1 Lawn.
 Aotea Lagoon is at 3 Papakowhai Road, Papakowhai, Porirua City.

-A. The Splash Pad will run from 9am to dusk over summer.
+A. The Splash Pad will run from 9am to dusk.
 The water will not run outside of those times.
 The hours will vary with the seasons.

 A. There are two activator buttons – one on a bollard and a foot button on the surface of the pad.